cleecoloma/reading-notes/Code-201/class-09.md

 # Class 09 Summary
 ## Code 201 - Foundations of Software Development

-> These topics relates because ...
+> These topics relates because when we create web apps, we will likely utilize forms to get data from users.

 ### HTML Forms - Your First Web Form.
 How to Structure A Web Form
   1. Why are forms so important in web development?